Climate Careers

 Implementing climate solutions at the scale we need will mean making massive changes across every facet of society.
 This is not something that technologists, or entrepreneurs, or farmers, or politicians can do on their own.
 Climate change is a problem for all of us, and it will require a collective response, from all of us.

-In this part of the website, we’re going to focus on careers that can support and enable climate solutions to deploy at the speed and scale we need.
-If you’ve read the SOLUTIONS side of the site, you will already have a good sense of how careers in science and engineering can contribute, so we’re going to leave those aside, and focus elsewhere.
+If you’ve read the SOLUTIONS side of the site, you will already have a good sense of how careers across science and engineering can contribute.
+If you have skills in those fields, you have superpowers.
+In this part of the website, we’re mostly going to focus elsewhere: on careers that can support and enable climate solutions to deploy at the speed and scale we need.
 Click on the tiles below to explore some of the careers that can be climate careers.
-At the bottom of the page, you’ll find many more resources, including links to websites devoted to helping people find jobs working on climate.
+Further down, at the bottom of this page, you’ll find more resources, including links to websites devoted to helping people find jobs working on climate, and a database of climate jobs.

 Explore Careers